aiplanethub/mini-bootcamp-introduction-to-data-visualization-with-matplotlib/introduction/1465-What, Why and How of Data Visualisation.md

-### Geo Spatial Data Visualization
+### Geo-Spatial Data Visualization

-Geospatial visualizations are one of the earliest forms of information visualizations.
+Geospatial visualizations are one of the earliest forms of information visualization.

-Amongst the various types of geospatial visualisations, Heat maps are useful when you have to represent large sets of continuous data on a map using a color spectrum.
+Amongst the various types of geospatial visualizations, Heat maps are useful when you have to represent large sets of continuous data on a map using a color spectrum.

 This map of India shows the average annual rainfall using different shades of blue.
 The darker the shade of blue, the higher the rainfall.